 Choosing a backpackers hostel in Toulouse is easier said than done, so if you’re still undecided about where to stay, we can totally understand.
 Let us help you out by giving you our recommendation on where to stay in Toulouse.
 For the best backpacker’s experience, be sure to book yourself into La Petite Suberge de Saint-Sernin, our pick for the best hostel in Toulouse!

 And don’t forget to sort your travel insurance before heading to Toulouse!
 France might be safe, but you can never be careful enough.
-We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.
+We’ve put together a roundup of travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!